Brace Point Underground Cable Replacement

 Anticipated Impacts

-• Maintenance power outages are required to do the work safely.
-City Light will notify affected residents in advance before any outage.
+• Planned Power Outages: Scheduled outages will be necessary to complete the work safely.
+City Light will notify affected residents in advance.

-• All affected streets and landscaping will be restored and repaved in kind, per SDOT standards.
+• Street and Landscape Restoration: After construction, all affected streets, sidewalks, and landscaping will be fully restored and repaved according to SDOT standards.

 City Light